 A British Redcoat costume makes for a great costume for a Halloween party, reenactment or class presentation.
-The costume is so distinct and iconic of the American Revolution that it is easily recognizable as a Revolutionary War costume.

 Britain first adopted its iconic Redcoat uniform in 1660 and they continued to wear them well into the 19th century.
 The redcoats were designed to make the soldiers more visible on the smoky battlefield so generals could identify and organize their soldiers more efficiently.

 The downside of these bright red coats is it also made them more visible to the enemy as well.
 The bright redcoat earned the soldiers many nicknames during the American Revolution including “lobsters” and “bloody backs.”

 British Revolutionary War uniforms consisted of the iconic red coat with either blue, buff, sea green or green facings, depending on the regiment the soldier was in.
 These soldiers also wore white or off-white breeches, white vests, black boots and a black hat that varied by style, depending on the regiment.

 According to the book Redcoat: The British Soldiers in the Age of Horse and Musket, the 1st royal regiment wore blue facings, the 2nd queens wore sea green facings, the 3rd queens wore buff facings and were called The Buffs, and the 66th wore green facings.

 Most British infantrymen wore a black felt tricorne hat laced with white while fusiliers, grenadiers, drummers and pioneers wore an embroidered mitre cap or bearskin cap.

 The redcoats were also decorated with lace, piping and buttons.
 Two white belts made an x across the soldiers chest.
 One belt held a bayonet and the other a cartridge box.